-Central to the Institute’s operating model is that research should start with a focus upon understanding the problems themselves, exploring how and why crime and security problems arise and providing novel solutions for them.
+Central to the Institute’s operating model is that research should start with a focus on understanding the problems themselves, exploring how and why crime and security problems arise and providing novel solutions for them.

 Our research is positioned around four main research themes, reflecting the established expertise of the academic research team: